rvHoney/tinydocker/README.md

 This project implements:

 - Create and isolate a containerized process with its own file system, network, and process namespace
-- Limite RAM and CPU usage for the container
+- Limit RAM and CPU usage for the container

 ## Build